pg-support/supt-km/docs/1. FAQs/Products/Hardware/Spark Control/Connection & Power/Can I use Spark Control when the Spark app is running in the background?.md

 Does it work with split-screen mode or multi-window mode?

 ### iOS
-Spark Control function with the Spark amp through the Spark app when the app is in split-screen mode or multi-window mode on Android (tested on iPad Pro 12.9-inch 5th generation with iPadOS 16.5).
+Spark Control function with the Spark amp through the Spark app when the app is in Split View on iPad (tested on iPad Pro 12.9-inch 5th generation with iPadOS 16.5).

 This functionality is not officially supported, so there is no guarantee of its performance.